Daksh2060/node-pool-linked-list/README.md

 # Node Pool Linked List

 This C project is a unique implementation of the linked list data structure.
 As the name implies, this linked list implementation makes use of a pre-allocated pool of memory to create both a set of list heads and nodes.
 For example, the head set allows for 10 heads while the node set allows for 100 nodes by default, this enables a maximum of 10 lists with a maximum of 100 nodes total (these values can be adjusted).
-This linked list was created with speed and memory efficiency as a focus, with the intent of being used in other programs where these factors may be of high importance.
+This linked list was created with speed and memory efficiency as a focus, with the intent of being used in other programs where these factors may be of high importance, such as programs involving kernel level processes.

 ## Features